-- revoking Russia's "most-favoured-nation" status in respect of the import into Japan of various goods (including inter alia animals, foods processed by animals or plants, mineral products, chemical products, plastic products, rubber products, leather products, metals, spinning fibre and products thereof) until 31 March 2023, which was extended until 31 March 2024; - a prohibition on the import into Japan from Russia of certain precious metal (gold) which originates from Russia (unless specifically endorsed by the Japanese government), with the exception of certain necessary personal belongings; - a prohibition on the import into Japan from Russia of (unless specifically endorsed by the Japanese government): (i) crude oil which originates from Russia and is traded at a price greater than USD 60 per barrel, with the exception of crude oil originating from Sakhalin-2; or (ii) oil products which originate from Russia and are traded at a price greater than (a) USD 100 per barrel for High-value Products and (b) USD 45 per barrel for products other than High-value Products; and - as of 1 January 2024, a prohibition on the import into Japan from Russia of non-industrial diamonds (however, the prohibition shall apply from 1 April 2024 if the agreement relating to such non-industrial diamonds is entered into before 1 January 2024). - The Japanese government has set out comprehensive guidance in its Price Cap Regulation FAQ (most recently revised on 2 February 2024), including, among others, attestation and recordkeeping requirements in respect of the import of crude oil or oil products as described above and certain services in relation to the transportation of such crude oil or oil products as described in section "Economic Sanctions (other than Asset Freeze or Crypto-related").
+- revoking Russia's "most-favoured-nation" status in respect of the import into Japan of various goods (including inter alia animals, foods processed by animals or plants, mineral products, chemical products, plastic products, rubber products, leather products, metals, spinning fibre and products thereof) until 31 March 2023, which was extended until 31 March 2024; - a prohibition on the import into Japan from Russia of certain precious metal (gold) which originates from Russia (unless specifically endorsed by the Japanese government), with the exception of certain necessary personal belongings; - a prohibition on the import into Japan from Russia of (unless specifically endorsed by the Japanese government): (i) crude oil which originates from Russia and is traded at a price greater than USD 60 per barrel, with the exception of crude oil originating from Sakhalin-2; or (ii) oil products which originate from Russia and are traded at a price greater than (a) USD 100 per barrel for High-value Products and (b) USD 45 per barrel for products other than High-value Products; - as of 1 January 2024, a prohibition on the import into Japan from Russia of non-industrial diamonds (however, this prohibition shall apply from 1 April 2024 if the agreement relating to such non-industrial diamonds is entered into before 1 January 2024); and - as of 10 May 2024, a prohibition on the import into Japan of non-industrial diamonds which originate from Russia (however, this prohibition shall apply from 10 August 2024 if the agreement relating to such non-industrial diamonds is entered into before 10 May 2024). - The Japanese government has set out comprehensive guidance in its Price Cap Regulation FAQ (most recently revised on 2 February 2024), including, among others, attestation and recordkeeping requirements in respect of the import of crude oil or oil products as described above and certain services in relation to the transportation of such crude oil or oil products as described in section "Economic Sanctions (other than Asset Freeze or Crypto-related").
 The Price Cap Regulation FAQ is available online here.